hoothin/PagetualGuide/docs/en/rule.md

 --
 Set to true so the next page action will only effect when the mouse wheel roll

+pageElementCss
+--
+Custom css for pageElement

+delay
+--
+The js code to delay next action until return true, use this prop to get complete page elements with lazy load.

 manualMode
 --
 Set to true to enable manual mode, then paging will stop, right arrow (or 'pagetual.next' event) will be bound to click next link.